astronomer/docs/software/install-azure-standard.md

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
 We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
 We recommend this option for large organizations with their own  protocols for generating TLS certificates.

 > **Note:** Private CAs support on Azure is only available for clusters running containerd 1.5+, which is available on Kubernetes 1.22+.
-If you use a private CA, contact [Astronomer support](https://support.astronomer.io) before upgrading on AKS.

 ### Option 1: Create TLS certificates using Let's Encrypt